krupenik/hotspot-b2plus/grammar/2-homework.md

 1. I must look into your proposal before making a decision.

-2. When I pointed out the joke was an offensive one, he looked up and down on me and didn't say a word.
+2. When I pointed out the joke was an offensive one, he looked me up and down and didn't say a word.

 3. Holmes told me the sentence ran "As you value your life or your reason | keep away from the moor".

 4. Since he made a promise to help me with the luggage he had to keep it up.

-5. ~ Did they get out after you showed up? ~ No, they got out way before that.
+5. ~ Did they get out after you had shown up? ~ No, they had got out way before that.

-6. The test was difficult and many before us were not up to it.
+6. The test was difficult and many before us had not been up to it.

-7. We often look down on those we should in fact respect.
+7. We often look down on those we should look up to.

-8. By the evening I looked through a number of essays on this matter but didn't find anything particularly interesting.
+8. By the evening I had looked through a number of essays on this matter but hadn't found anything interesting.

-9. By the time she married for the third time she got over her second husband's death.
+9. By the time she had married for the third time she got over her second husband's death.

-10. Before I moved in here I had been living in an apartment looking on a noisy avenue.
+10. Before I moved in here I had been living in an apartment overlooking a noisy avenue.

-11. Jack got out of the bed way before his wife got up.
+11. Jack had got up before his wife woke up.

 12. The elderly of our house were into gossipping near the porch.